What Is a Stockout? Causes, Costs, Impact & Prevention

 The COVID-19 pandemic exacerbated this challenge with unpredictable warehouse closures, employee outbreaks, supply chain shortages, and other factors outside businesses’ control.

-Luckily, there are many ways you can mitigate out-of-stocks if you’re willing to be a little proactive.
+Luckily, there are many ways you can mitigate out-of-stock if you’re willing to be a little proactive:

 Physical inventory counts involve manually tallying each piece of stock you have in your possession.
-It’s tedious and time-consuming but often considered the best way to get a real picture of how much you actually have on hand.
+It’s tedious and time-consuming, but often considered the best way to get a real picture of how much you actually have on hand.
 However, mistakes do happen.
-And, because they’re so time-consuming, many small businesses do physical counts only annually or biannually—maybe quarterly if they can swing it.

-To improve the accuracy of your inventory counts, make sure you set a designated cutoff point or perform the counts outside of business hours so that they are not impacted by transactions that are in process.
+To improve the accuracy of your inventory counts, make sure you set a designated cutoff point or perform the counts outside of business hours so they’re not impacted by transactions that are in process.

-If employees perform the counts, consider opting for blind counts (so they are only counting the number of products on-hand and not seeing the expected totals) or assigning employees to count in pairs: one for counting and one for recording.
+If employees perform the counts, consider opting for blind counts (so they are only counting the number of products on hand and not seeing the expected totals) or assigning employees to count in pairs (one person for counting and one for recording).
 Both of these tactics can help prevent human error and guard against theft.

 For more information on annual and cycle counts, check out our article on organizing inventory for small businesses.